tebowy/privacyguides.org/docs/ios/overview.md

 ### Siri & Search

-If you want to make use of Apple's digital assistan, be aware that Siri collects speech data,[^1] although Apple claims that only minimal data is sent.
+If you want to make use of Apple's digital assistant, be sure to make it only activate after the Device is unlocked to prevent unauthorized access via Utlrasonic Hacking techniques.

+As of iOS 15, iOS uses Machine Learning & On-Device Proccessing to deliver things and your Vocie data never leaves your device.
+Unless you opt-in for Analytics or Speech Improvement services.

 [^1]: [Ask Siri, Dictation & Privacy](https://www.apple.com/legal/privacy/data/en/ask-siri-dictation/)